unstoppabledomains/resolution-swift/README.md

 * `ens` resolves `.eth` domains,
 * `zns` resolves `.zil` domains

-By default each of them is configured to use mainnet network via infura provider.
+By default, each of them is using the mainnet network via infura provider.
 You can update each naming service separately

 ```swift
 let resolution = try Resolution(configs: Configurations(